n4garebosh1/n4garebosh1/README.md

-## Hi there 👋
+# Hi there! 👋

-My name is Fernanda..
+My name is Fernanda C Benites, but you can call me Nana.

-**n4garebosh1/n4garebosh1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on nothing
-- 🌱 I’m currently learning Javscript
-- 👯 I’m looking to collaborate on many projects
-- 🤔 I’m looking for help with react
-- 💬 Ask me about my life
-- 📫 How to reach me: my e-mail
-- 😄 Pronouns: She / her
-- ⚡ Fun fact: i'm Ginger
+## About Me

+ I love working on projects that challenge me and allow me to learn new things.

+Feel free to explore my repositories and reach out if you'd like to connect!

+## Contact

+- Email: [n4gareb0sh12007@gmail.com]
+- LinkedIn: [empty]
+- Reddit: [n4garebosh12007]

+Thanks for stopping by! 😊